xoxor4d/iw3xo-dev/README.md

 <div align="center" markdown="1">

-This client mod brings various modifications and additions to the base game and also includes support for nvidia's [rtx-remix](https://github.com/NVIDIAGameWorks/rtx-remix).
+This client mod brings various modifications and additions to the base game

-This includes, but is not limited to:
+and also includes support for nvidia's [rtx-remix](https://github.com/NVIDIAGameWorks/rtx-remix).

+__[ Most noteworthy features of iw3xo ]__
-map exporting -- live link between the game and radiant -- sp map loading in mp
+map exporting -- live link between the game and radiant -- sp map loading in mp --
-collision visualization -- day and night cycle with custom sky shader
+collision visualization -- day and night cycle with custom sky shader --
 custom movement options and much more

 __[ Remix compatibility ]__